John-Otago/PhD-Plus/README.md

 - [Optional] **Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life** (S David, 2016, Avery, of Penguin Random House) || *I find Chapter 6 enlightening; you can consult other chapters if you find them useful.*

 ### 6.6 Change How You Use Digital Tools
 - Note-taking: try the new generation of note-taking tools that have emerged since 2020: [Roam Research](https://roamresearch.com/), [Obsidian](https://obsidian.md/), or [RemNote](https://www.remnote.io/).
-You can find lots of online tutorials (e.g. videos and blog posts) teaching you how to use these tools and how they differ from each other.
+You can find lots of online tutorials (e.g. videos and blog posts) on how to use them.
 Do your research and choose your favourite one :)

 - [Optional] **The Joy of Search: A Google Insider's Guide to Going Beyond the Basics** (DM Russell, 2019, MIT Press) || *It's useful for secondary research like fact-checking and basic info gathering; Chapters 6 and 10 are particularly good.*